altom1993/ShieldedMolecule-2B/README.md

 - N: cutoff of the basis
 - spacing: the spacing of the basis

-The results should converge with respect to w, N, and spacing
+The results should converge with respect to w, N, and spacing.

 ## Acknowledgements
 Thanks to Dr. Wang for assistance with the code.
 This program uses Dr. Wang’s `numerical-1DTISE`, available at [GitHub link](https://github.com/phyer219/numerical-1DTISE/blob/main/examples.ipynb).